Mughal Empire: Labour

 The historian Shireen Moosvi estimates that in terms of contributions to the Mughal economy, in the late 16th century, the primary sector contributed 52%, the secondary sector 18% and the tertiary sector 29%; the secondary sector contributed a higher percentage than in early 20th-century British India, where the secondary sector only contributed 11% to the economy.
 In terms of the urban-rural divide, 18% of Mughal India's labour force were urban and 82% were rural, contributing 52% and 48% to the economy, respectively.

 According to Moosvi, Mughal India had a per-capita income, in terms of wheat, 1.24% higher in the late 16th century than British India did in the early 20th century.
 This income, however, would have to be revised downwards if manufactured goods, like clothing, would be considered.
 Compared to food per capita, expenditure on clothing was much smaller though, so relative income between 1595 and 1596 should be comparable to 1901–1910.
 However, in a system where wealth was hoarded by elites, wages were depressed for manual labour.
 While slavery also existed, it was limited largely to household servants.
+According to one study, however, measures aimed at protecting workers' rights were carried out during the course of the Mughal Empire, with one study noting that the Mughals “emphasized the importance of fair wages and the provision of necessities for workers, reflecting the broader Islamic principles of justice and equity.”